On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

-This pessimistic value estimation process has been proven to mitigate the overestimation bias in value-based RL methods \cite{TD3}.
-As suggested in previous research, Bellman targets were computed using slowly updated copies of the networks, which were regulated by the Polyak averaging coefficient \(\kappa\).
+By taking the minimum of the two estimates, a conservative bias is introduced.
+This pessimistic value estimation process has been proven to mitigate the overestimation bias in value-based RL methods \cite{TD3} while maintaining a relatively low computational overhead compared to larger critic ensembles.

-\textbf{Behavior-regularized actor.} We trained \(\pi_{\phi}\) (also an MLP) to learn a mapping \(\mathcal{S} \to \mathcal{A}\) that maximized \(Q_{\theta_1}\) value estimates.
-Following prior work on minimalist offline RL \cite{TD3_BC}, actor updates were regularized with a behavior cloning objective that penalized deviation from clinician actions.
+\textbf{Behavior-regularized actor.} We trained \(\pi_{\phi}\) (also an MLP) to learn a mapping \(\mathcal{S} \to \mathcal{A}\) that maximized the estimates of the first critic, \(Q_{\theta_1}\).
+Following prior work on minimalist offline RL \cite{TD3_BC}, actor updates were regularized with a behavior cloning objective that penalized deviation from clinician actions:

-This mitigates extrapolation error by constraining the actor to decisions empirically supported by the data distribution.
+The first term in \eqref{eq:regularized_actor_loss} encourages the policy to select actions with high estimated value, while the second term mitigates distributional shift by constraining the policy to remain close to actions observed in the dataset.
 Here, \(\lambda\) acts as an adaptive normalization for critic values that ensures scale consistency between both terms.
-In this context, the importance of value maximization relative to behavior cloning can be tuned by increasing the hyperparameter \(\alpha\).
+In this context, the importance of value maximization relative to behavior cloning can be tuned by increasing the hyperparameter \(\alpha\), such that